Reference architectures

 Cloud native hybrid

-Below is a list of Cloud Native Hybrid reference architectures, where select recommended components can be run in Kubernetes:
+The following is a list of Cloud Native Hybrid reference architectures, where select recommended components can be run in Kubernetes:

 Before you start

-Deciding which architecture to use
+Deciding which architecture to start with

 As a general guide, the more performant and/or resilient you want your environment to be, the more complex it is.